isabella232/advertising-cloud.en/help/dsp/campaign-management/campaign-launch-checklist.md

 ## Account Funding

 Make sure your account has enough credit to run the entire campaign.
-You can check and refill account funds in [!UICONTROL Settings] > [!UICONTROL Account] or by contacting your [!DNL Adobe] account manager.
+You can check and refill account funds in [!UICONTROL Settings] > [!UICONTROL Account] or by contacting your [!DNL Adobe] account team.

 ## Campaign Status